Billie Eilish surprises Girl In Red with Norwegian Grammy at Coachella 2022

 Eilish told Ulven that the win was “so fucking cool”, saying: “I’m sorry to put you on the spot.
 You’re amazing, we love you so much.
 Congratulations.”

-Elsewhere in the clip, it was explained that the singer-songwriter had set the record for the number of Spellemann nominations – receiving a total of seven nods in various categories, including Song Of The Year for the Finneas-produced single ‘Serotonin’.
+Elsewhere in the clip, it was explained that the singer-songwriter had set the record for the most Spellemann nominations – receiving a total of seven nods in various categories, including Song Of The Year for the Finneas-produced single ‘Serotonin’.

 Speaking to NME last year, Ulven recalled Eilish’s reaction to track.
 “Billie said that the lyrics were bonkers, and that’s insane,” she said.
 “I’m so stoked.”